-If you really want to fully erase the data on your hard drive, there are three fantastic, bulletproof ways to do so to ensure that no one will ever see your data.
+If you want to wipe the data from your hard drive and ensure that no one will ever see it, there are three foolproof ways to do so.

-If you’d like to completely and securely wipe your hard drive, you should use data destruction software, otherwise known as disk wipe software before reinstalling Windows.
+To wipe your hard drive completely and securely, you should use data destruction software, otherwise known as disk wipe software.

-This is the best way to prepare your computer for recycling, so that the next user has a truly clean hard drive when he starts.
+This is the best way to prepare your computer for recycling and ensure that the next user has a truly clean hard drive.

-Because your traditional (not SSD) hard drive is coated with magnetic material, one (more high-tech) way to completely scrub your hard drive is to disrupt the magnetic domains on the drive.
-That way, you’re interfering with the essential storage method.
+Because your traditional (not SSD) hard drive is coated with magnetic material, one radical way to completely scrub your hard drive is to disrupt the magnetic domains on the drive, thus interfering with the essential storage method.

-There are many options available for degaussing (including a few Youtube videos for the homemade variety), although the NSA-approved ones run into the tens of thousands of dollars.
-Relatively cheap wand degaussers will set you back about $500.
+While there are many options available for degaussing (including a few Youtube videos for the homemade variety), the NSA-approved ones run into tens of thousands of dollars.
+A relatively cheap wand degausser can set you back about $500.

-Warning: If you do choose to go this route, remember that you are completely interfering with the hard drive’s data storage.
-That means that all the firmware will be erased, making the hard drive essentially useless.
-If you would prefer to use your hard drive again, #1 will be your best choice.
+Warning: If you want to wipe a hard drive and choose to go this route, remember that you are completely interfering with the data storage of your hard drive.
+This means that all the firmware will be erased, making the hard drive useless.
+If you want to use your hard drive again, method #1 is your best option.

-By far the most effective and 100% bulletproof method of deleting your drive is to physically destroy it.
+By far the most effective and 100% foolproof method for deleting your drive is by physically destroying it.
 The utter destruction of your hard drive includes, but is not limited to: disintegrating, grinding, smashing, drilling, melting, pulverizing, and shredding.

-Of course, take extra special precautions to protect yourself from harm.
+Of course, you should take extra precautions to protect yourself from injury.

-Warning: This probably goes without saying, but the act of utterly destroying your hard drive means that you, nor anyone else on this or another planet, will be able to use the hard drive again.
-Which is actually the point.
-Use this method if you want to completely and securely erase your hard drive forever.
+Warning: The utter destruction of your hard drive means that neither you, nor anyone else on this or another planet will be able to use the hard drive again.
+This is actually the point.
 If you would like to use your hard drive again, please refer to method #1.

-These are the three best ways to completely wipe your hard drive so that no one will be able to read your old data.
-Of course, decide which course of action to take to protect yourself the best.
+These are the best three ways to completely wipe your hard drive and keep anyone from accessing your old data.
+It’s for you to decide which course of action to take in order to ensure ultimate protection.